jnozzi/cocoadev.com/SiteContent/General/ToolTipSpeedOfDisplay.markdown

-I'm just wondering how you can control the speed of displaying of [[ToolTips]].
+I'm just wondering how you can control the speed of displaying of General/ToolTips.
 I'd like to have them be displayed instantly when you hover the item.

 You could try this: http://cocoa.mamasam.com/COCOADEV/2003/05/1/63277.php